A brief look at multiple expansion and its affects on returns.

 A few hypothetical examples of multiple expansion

-Obviously the returns derived from multiple expansion are heavily dependent on the time frame and the total increase in multiple.
+Obviously, the returns derived from multiple expansion are heavily dependent on the time frame and the total increase in multiples.

-If a multiple increases by 50% over a 10 year period, you’d still receive a 4.1% boost in your returns.
-If it tripled you’d be sitting on an 11.6% return, this is all on top of whatever returns could be generated by earnings growth.
+If a multiple increases by 50% over a 10-year period, you’d still receive a 4.1% boost in your returns.
+If it tripled, you’d be sitting on an 11.6% return.
+Keep in mind, this is on top of whatever returns would be generated by earnings growth.

 This brings up another important discussion.
 Earnings growth combined with multiple expansion.